What is Network Security? Definition, Tools and Jobs

 • Protection of applications: Vulnerable applications are often the vectors by which attackers access the network.
 To lock down those applications, you need to employ hardware, software, and security processes.

-• Behavioural analytics: To detect anomalies or violations as they arise, you should know what typical network behaviour looks like.
+• Behavioral analytics: To detect anomalies or violations as they arise, you should know what typical network behavior looks like.

 • Data loss Prevention: Human beings are ultimately the weakest link in defence.
 To ensure that workers do not intentionally or unintentionally transfer confidential data outside the network, you need to incorporate technologies and processes.